To the international community

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 Dear Global Leaders, Influencers, Thinkers, Diplomats, and Parliamentarians: You are aware of the barbaric attacks by the Israeli armed forces on the besieged territory of Sheikh Jarrah, Jerusalem, and Gaza, as a result of which hundreds of women, men and children have been wounded, displaced and multiple killed.
-These illegal acts of aggression have again exposed the brutal nature of the Israeli regime, which takes unilateral military action, amounting to terrorism.
+These illegal acts of aggression have again exposed the brutal nature of the Israeli regime, which takes unilateral military action.

 The political leadership of Premier Imran Khan has set the global desire for peace and supremacy of international law into action by mobilizing world leadership to stop Israeli aggression.
 Foreign Minister Shah Mahmood Qureshi’s firm stance in the UN General Assembly; passage of a unanimous Resolution (17-5-2021) to condemn Israeli aggression and show support for Palestinian people by the National Assembly is a continuation of the same unrelenting resolve.